AptPdoLibrary/InsertDataWithAes/README.md

 $SearchData = "Username::::$Username::,::UserId::::$UserId"; (It is use for condtion like Where Username equal to $Username, If Given column not available in table then it return an error)

+none - Use none for gate all data of given table

 $RequiredData = 'Name::::Class::::Gander'; (It is use to which get Data from table.
 If Given column not available in table then it return an error)

 DatabaseConnection :-